dustinpfister/blog_posts/_posts/threejs-examples-tool-source-layer-3d.md

 ## 2 - The Main javaScript file

 In my main javaScript file I have code worked out for the scene layer of this project as well as additional code that has to do with updating the content of this scene layer.

+For the source layer application I am doing the typical set of things that are true with any threejs application as such it is here that I am creating a scene, camera, light, and renderer objects that compose any other threejs object.
+On top of that thought I am also creating a vuejs instance that will serve as a way to create a template for a user interface that will be used to mutate settings for a vue data object, and then it will be these vue data object settings that will be used to then update values of the scene and render the new state of the scene.

 I have found a way to directly work with the Collada loader in revision 1 of this example.
 To do so I just need to pass the text content for the first argument of the parser, and then the path argument of the loader is used to know what the base url is when it comes to loading any additional assets that the dea file may use such as textures.
 So then there is a file input element that is used to load the dae file, and then there is also a dea path text input element that is used to set what the path os for any additional assets.
 The path set must be absolute relative to the view folder in my test threejs project folder.